-Update your LinkedIn profile: Here’s where you can add that new skill or new language because if nobody knows about it then did you really learn it?
-Of course you did but you should still flaunt it.
+Update your LinkedIn profile: Here’s where you can add that new skill or new language.
 Your LinkedIn profile isn’t just your online resume, it’s a way to show people who you are, professionally.
 Try filling out your profile with as many interests and achievements as possible to make it easier for exciting opportunities to find you.
 While you are at it, engage with your connections.
 See what they liked, commented on or posted recently.
 You never know what new insight you may stumble upon.

 Organise your wardrobe: What will an organised wardrobe get you?
 Less time and energy spent trying to decide what to wear.
 Start by emptying and cleaning out your wardrobe.
 Make use of your bed as storage in the meantime.
 Grab some baskets you can use to sort your items into what is going back into the wardrobe and what isn’t.
 Arrange the clothes you’ve worn in the past year by colour, fabric, season or style, in your wardrobe and put those you haven’t in a basket for donation.

 Start a journal: A great way to release your emotions is to share them in a journal.
 This activity has been shown to alleviate anxiety and stress but don’t limit yourself to pen and paper.
-If speaking into a recorder or typing out your feelings is what you’re comfortable with then go ahead.
-You might even find that you’re in the mood to write on paper one day and speak into a recorder the next and that’s okay.
-Talk about significant things that happened that day, how they made you feel, if you want them to happen again and so on.
+If speaking into a recorder or typing out your feelings is what you’re comfortable with then that’s okay.
+Journal significant things that happened, how they made you feel, if you want them to happen again and so on.
 Continue until you’ve shared all you need to but remember to keep your journal private so you’re not inviting negativity into your safe space.

 Breathe: Have a daily moment of pause where you just stop to ask yourself how you are doing.
 Be honest and kind as you think about your response.
 Try not to get caught up emerging out of this having achieved a hundred goals.
 See this as a time to refuel and recharge.
 Relax your mind, tune out the noise and just focus on what’s important to you.
 Know that surviving these uncertain times is more than enough and you are not alone.